Kowsalyasp/parentkarafmodule/sql readme.md

 ### *Attributes of primary-key tag*

-* **name =** The primary key name must be specified in a specific pattern, such as first being table name and then with continuation `[A-Za-z0-9_]`, these values are only allowed after the table name and are separated by an underscore.
-These values should not contain any special characters except underscore(_).`format: TableName_[A-Za-z0-9_]`
+* **name =** The primary key name must be specified in a specific pattern, like `format: TableName_[A-Za-z0-9_]`.
+Here the table name should be given first followed by `[A-Za-z0-9_]`.
+These values should not contain any special characters except underscore(_).

 * **column =** Having an ID column as the primary key is always a good idea because it will never change.

-* **sequence-batch =** It denotes the starts with and here, by default, the value is 50.
+* **sequence-batch =** It denotes the sequence increment value.
+And here, by default, the value is 50.
 If we want to set the value, it should not be less than 50.

 * **sequence-generator =** Use sequences to automatically generate primary key values.
 It should be specified in the following `format: TableName_[A-Za-z0-9_]`.

 #### Create a primary key in a new table:
-A primary key is mandatory while creating a table.
-And the table allows only one primary key.
+A table should comprise of only one primary key column which is a mandatory column in all tables.

 #### Modifying a primary key in an existing table:
-If you want to redefine the primary key, any relationships to the existing primary key must be deleted before the new primary key can be created.
+If you want to redefine the primary key, the existing primary key relation should be modified.
-A message will warn you that existing relationships will be automatically deleted as part of this process.

-#### Deleting a primary key in an existing table:
-When the primary key is deleted, the corresponding index is deleted.
-If you delete the primary key you have to modify or to re-create the primary key.

 ## foreign-key tag
 A foreign key is a field or collection of fields in one table that refers to the primary key in another table.
-Each foreign key can be accessed within the foreign-keys tag.
+Each foreign key should be defined within the foreign-keys tag.

 ```
 <foreign-keys>